-In most cases, Colorado Springs residents have the right to seek compensation from any party whose negligence caused their personal injuries.
-Included in this right is the right to bring your case to court to prove negligence and to demonstrate how much compensation is due.
+In most cases, Colorado Springs residents have the right to seek compensation from any party whose negligence caused their injuries.
+You have the right to bring your case to court to prove their negligence and demonstrate how much compensation is due.

 Every personal injury case arises from its own unique set of circumstances, which is why it's crucial to choose an experienced attorney who will focus on the specific facts in your case and fight for the compensation you need.
 At The Bussey Law Firm, P.C., our Colorado Springs personal injury attorneys work to provide individualized representation to each of our clients and will work to win the compensation you need to heal.

 Every year, Colorado Springs residents and visitors suffer injuries.
 Some of the more common ways in which injuries happen include: